cheungdaven/cheungdaven.github.io/_pages/about.md

 <!--[Curriculum Vitae](files/Shuai_Curriculum.pdf). -->

 I am currently employed at Amazon Web Services AI, focusing on foundation models related research, opensource projects, and products.
 Before this role, I was a postdoctoral researcher in the Department of Computer Science at [ETH Zurich](https://ethz.ch/en.html), under the guidance of [Prof. Ce Zhang](https://zhangce.github.io/).
-I received a PhD degree from the school of computer science and engineering of [UNSW Sydney](https://www.unsw.edu.au/homepage/), advised by [Prof. Lina Yao](https://www.linayao.com/), and my PhD study is also supported by the [CSIRO](https://www.csiro.au/en/)'s Data61 PhD Scholarship.
+I received a PhD degree from the school of computer science and engineering of [UNSW Sydney](https://www.unsw.edu.au/homepage/), advised by [Prof. Lina Yao](https://www.linayao.com/), and my PhD study is also supported by [CSIRO](https://www.csiro.au/en/)'s Data61 PhD Scholarship.
 I obtained a Bachelor degree from Nanjing University.

 I am a recipient of the
 * [Best paper award runner-up](https://www.wsdm-conference.org/2020/#:~:text=WSDM%202020%20Best%20Paper%20Award,Seshadhri.) at WSDM 2020